Now · pairs to your phone over WebRTC Issue 04 · 2026 Free to design · from €9.99 one-time to ship

 2. Device tilt

-3. Background color temperature
+3. Background palette

 4. Panel-to-panel continuity

 This continuity is what separates "designed as a unit" carousels from "five individual screenshots".
-The user reads the carousel as one story; even though each panel features a different app feature, the visual scaffolding doesn't reset between them.
+The user perceives the carousel as one coherent message; competitors that treat each panel independently feel more chaotic at thumbnail size.

 The taste decisions (don't sweat these)